Artanejp/common_source_project-fm7/source/readme.qt.txt

    c. gcc / g++ (4.7 or later? ) or llvm clang / clang++ (3.5 or later?) toolchain.
    d.
 SDL2 (not SDL1.x).
    e.
 CMake 2.8 or later.
+   f. libav and libsw from ffmpeg (optional) http://ffmpeg.org/ .

 3. How to build:
    After extracting (or git pulled) sourcecodes: